What does “senshuu” mean in Japanese?

 - senshuu – 先週 (せんしゅう) : a noun meaning ‘last week’ in Japanese.

 Grammatically, this is a noun.
-In Japanese, however, many time-related nouns can also work as adverbs.
+In reality, however, this can also work as an adverb almost anywhere in a sentence.
+In Japanese, many time-related nouns can also work as adverbs.
 “Senshuu” is one of them.
-Native speakers, therefore, use it almost anywhere in a sentence to say “last week” in Japanese.
-This fact would sound a bit weird to Japanese learners, but is not unique to the Japanese language.
-Actually, “last week” can work as both a noun and an adverb in English.
+This fact is perhaps weird to Japanese learners, but not unique to the Japanese language.
+In English, for example, “last week” can also work as both a noun and an adverb.
 So, Japanese learners, especially those who are familiar with English, can easily understand this point, I think.

 Senshuu in kanji

-The kanji expression of “senshuu” consists of the following two characters:
+The kanji expression of “senshuu” consists of the following two kanji characters:

 - 先 : a kanji character often used as a prefix to add the meaning of ‘before’, ‘previous’, ‘prior’, ‘preceding’, or ‘ahead’.

-- 週 : a kanji character widely used to mean ‘week’.
-This can also be found in other words like “konshuu” and “raishuu“.
+- 週 : a kanji character widely used to mean ‘week’ in Japanese.

-From these two kanji characters, we can understand that “senshuu” literally means a ‘previous week’ in Japanese.
-So, what its kanji characters express is in line with its meaning.
+These two kanji characters tell us that “senshuu” literally means a ‘previous week’ in Japanese.
+So, what the kanji characters express is completely in line with the actual meaning.

 When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
-In many cases, kanji characters tell us a lot about meanings of words they form.
+In many cases, kanji characters tell us a lot about the meanings of the expressions they form.
 Actually, here, we could get the better understanding of “senshuu” through the detailed kanji check above.

-Then, let me explain how to use “senshuu” through the example sentences below.
+So far, I’ve explained the definition and meaning of “senshuu” together with its kanji characters.
+Then, let me explain how to use it through the example sentences below.

 Example #1: how to say “last week” in Japanese